lucthienphong1120/BITB-Phishing/README.md

 ![Demo](/demo.gif)

-# To do list
+# To Do list

 - [ ] maximize mode that will turn into full screen
 - [ ] function enable ssl check
 - [ ] appearance effect more realistic
 - [ ] detect user color preference
+- [ ] other web platforms
 - [ ] fix some css, animation,...

-if you can, feel free to contribute, thanks!
+If you can, feel free to contribute, thanks!

+Moreover, you can also contribute ideas to To Do list

 # Detecting Color Preference